🤫 Psst! Do you think that NgRx or Redux are overkill for your needs? Looking for something simpler? Check out @angular-extensions/model library!

 providedIn: EagerlyImportedModule, you don’t need it and if there is some super exceptional use case then go with the

-providedIn: LazyServiceModuleto prevent service injection in the eagerly imported part of the application
+providedIn: LazyServiceModuleto prevent service injection in the eagerly imported part of the application or even better use

 LazyModuleto prevent circular dependency warning.